vuex-asr/vuex-asr/docs/learn-by-example/namespacing.md

     export { ModuleUser };
 ```
 As you can see nothing complicated going on here, we just have another string as a message.
-But notice the property `namespaced` set to `true`.
-This tell's vuex to use namespacing for this module, if you omit this the variables in this module would be available at rootlevel, and in our case create a naming conflict since we already have `message` defined in the root (store.js) file.
+The property `namespaced` set to `true` tell's vuex to use namespacing for this module, if you omit this the variables in this module would be available at rootlevel, and in our case create a naming conflict since we already have `message` defined in the root (store.js) file.

 ## the App component
 ```vue{7,11}